vultr/terraform-provider-vultr/website/docs/r/kubernetes.html.markdown

 Get information about a Vultr Kubernetes Engine (VKE) Cluster.

-**Note** The node pool deployed with this resource adds its own `tag` which is then used as an identifier for Terraform to see which node pool is part of this resource.
+~> The node pool deployed with this resource adds its own `tag` which is then used as an identifier for Terraform to see which node pool is part of this resource.
+This resource only supports a single node pool.
+To deploy additional worker nodes you must use `vultr_kubernetes_node_pools`.

 ## Example Usage